-Battery Capacity Testing
+Battery Capacity Test

 A battery’s current capacity ratings are used to measure its readiness to deliver cranking power to the starter motor as well as reserve energy for the electrical system.

-CCA: The cold cranking amps or cold cranking rating determines the load or amperage the 12 volt battery can deliver for 30 seconds at 0 F without falling below 7.2 volts.
+CCA: The cold-cranking amps or cold-cranking rating determines the load or amperage the 12-volt battery can deliver for 30 seconds at 0° F without falling below 7.2 volts.

-AH: The ampere hour rating measures the amount of steady current a battery can supply for 20 hours at a certain amperage at 80F without cell voltage falling below 1.75 volts.
+AH: The ampere-hour rating measures the amount of steady current a battery can supply for 20 hours at 80° F without cell voltage falling below 1.75 volts.

-A specific gravity test determines the weight of a certain volume of liquid divided by an equal amount of water.
+A battery specific gravity test determines the weight of a certain volume of liquid divided by an equal amount of water.
 A fully charged automotive battery has a specific gravity of 1.265.
-As the battery discharges the specific gravity becomes lighter and more like water, closer to 1.000.
-The specific gravity of a battery is a good indication or its state of charge.
-Use a hydrometer and adjust to temperature by adding .004 for every ten degrees above 80F and subtracting .004 for every10 degrees below 80F.
+As the battery discharges, the specific gravity becomes lighter and more like water, closer to 1.000.
+The specific gravity of a battery is a good indication of its state of charge.
+Use a hydrometer and adjust to temperature by adding .004 for every ten degrees above 80° F and subtracting .004 for every 10° below 80° F.